North Layton Jr. High Counseling Center

 a.
 We love the variety and differences among all students and want everyone to be successful.

 b.
-Programs in place for student success include: Flex time, Study Skills classes, Homework Club, Read 180 and Enriched Reading
+Programs in place for student success include: AIM, Read 180 and Enrichment Reading

 a.
 We use data to drive programs and measure program effectiveness.